 However, technological improvements like tankless electric heat-on-demand models reduce electricity waste.
 Modern electric efficiencies can effectively compete with gas with better insulation and heat pumps leveraging compression.

 Crunching the numbers on a region’s residential energy rates alongside the rated efficiency of a particular model determines the ultimate operating cost differences.
-While gas heating enjoys a reputation for lower overall costs, the efficiency gains of newer electric systems are balancing the affordability equation more than ever based on location-specific utility prices.
+While gas heating enjoys a reputation for lower overall costs, the efficiency gains of newer electric systems are more than ever balancing the affordability equation based on location-specific utility prices.

 Energy Efficiency and Environmental Impact

-When choosing between electric and gas hot water systems for Aussie homes, both energy efficiency ratings and environmental impacts should be weighed.
+When choosing between electric and gas hot water systems for Aussie homes, energy efficiency ratings and environmental impacts should be weighed.
 Gas hot water units in Australia typically range from 2 to 4 stars in energy efficiency, indicating the percentage of gas energy converted into usable heat.

 As for power sources, most of Australia’s electricity comes from burning coal, which produces heavy emissions.
 So, while electric hot water accesses Australia’s major grid infrastructure, the upstream environmental costs of coal-fired electricity should give pause.
 Gas units utilise Australia’s increasing natural gas supply from domestic fields and liquefied imports.
 So, both conventional electricity and gas come with environmental trade-offs.

 Ultimately, the highest efficiency ratings and managing environmental footprints point many Aussie homeowners towards solar or heat pump electric systems.
-However, upfront system costs and home compatibility also weigh the gas versus electric decision.
+However, upfront system costs and home compatibility weigh the gas versus electric decision.
 There’s no universally ideal option between the two.

 Ongoing Maintenance Requirements and System Lifespan